 Failing to take different markets into account can dramatically hinder a campaign’s success.
 That’s why Fitbit, the San Francisco-based fitness tracking and wearables company, came to us with their first global sports-inspired ad campaign.
-As a global implementation agency, we were able to get involved and advise on different sporting trends across different markets, providing insights into various countries and their attitudes to sports and fitness.
+As a global creative production company, we were able to get involved and advise on different sporting trends across different markets, providing insights into various countries and their attitudes to sports and fitness.
 This included:

 - France, where the focus is on keeping fit whilst enjoying a great lifestyle